A track record of delivering mission critical technology solutions for global majors and disruptive startupsRead More

 Ignitho’s Frugal Technology Innovation methodology (Doing More with Less), built in conjunction with Jaideep Prabhu, one of the world’s leading authorities and best-selling author on the subject, helps tangibly demonstrate ideas to the business stakeholders using limited resources through Rapid Prototyping, which can be ramped up to Scalable Solutions based on early success.
 Ignitho’s Innovation Labs, its unique peer ecosystem, and proven high-quality business and technical resources, are already translating business ideas into successful reality for enterprises.
 Talk to us today to find out more and get started on your own Frugal Technology Innovation journey in your Enterprise.

 Roney has been an early flagbearer of global outsourcing and offshoring since the late ‘90’s in the UK, European and US markets.
 Prior to Ignitho, he has successfully set up and managed disruptive business lines for the likes of Cognizant, Mindtree, NIIT Technologies and Accenture.
-As Executive Chairman, he leads Ignitho’s further expansion into key global markets and drives strategies around global partnerships and building IP in digital software products.
+As Co-founder & Director - Client Services & Partnerships, he leads Ignitho’s further expansion into key global markets and drives strategies around global partnerships and building IP in digital software products.
 Roney is recognised today as a leading advocate of Frugal Innovation for western enterprises, speaking on the subject regularly at conferences worldwide.